SokolDuck/cbuffer/README.md

 ## Limitations

-- The binary search in **`OrderedCircuitBuffer`** assumes that the buffer is sorted in ascending order.
+- The binary search in **`OrderedCircularBuffer`** assumes that the buffer is sorted in ascending order.
 If this condition is not met, the search results will be incorrect.

-- Attempting to add an item to an **`OrderedCircuitBuffer`** that is less than the last item in the buffer will return an error.
+- Attempting to add an item to an **`OrderedCircularBuffer`** that is less than the last item in the buffer will return an error.

 - The capacity of the buffer is set at creation and cannot be changed afterwards.